-Electrochromic smart glass changes its level of tint when driven by an electrical signal, allowing control over energy consumption, glare and comfort.
+Electrochromic smart glass changes its level of tint when driven by an electrical signal, allowing control over energy consumption, glare and comfort, thus contributing to the goals of the European Climate Law.

 Electrochromic (EC) Smart Glass